Information for members of EIO organizing team

 - The list of test cases should start with the examples from the task text.

-- Write a sample solution for the task, and send it to the technical admin.
+- Write a sample solution for the task and push it to the git repository.

 - The solution should read from standard input and write to standard output.